lauramossity/ffmpeg-helpers/README.md

 ![Capture > Capture video](./img/10-capture-video.png "Capture > Capture video")
 </details>

+### Trim blank sections at beginning and end of captured video
+After capturing, you'll want to trim off any blank sections at the beginning and end of the captured video.

+In VirtualDub, open the file.

+Select start and end of content by moving the slider and using Edit > Set Selection Start / End

+Use View > Audio Display to help ensure that you're not trimming off audio content

+File > Export > Stream Copy

 ### Fixing audio sync problems
 For some of the video sources, there appears to be an audio delay of 350ms.